Green Line (Delhi Metro): Extension to Indraprastha

-Under Phase-IV, six new lines covering a length of about 104 km were planned to be added to the metro network, out of which the extension of Green line would connect Inderlok with Indraprastha, at a length of 12.57 km.
+Under Phase-IV, six new lines covering a length of about 104 km were planned to be added to the metro network, out of which the extension of the Green Line would connect Inderlok with Indraprastha, at a length of 12.57 km.
 The plans were finalized for implementation by the Government of Delhi in December 2018.

-A 12.37 km extension of Green Line with ten stations was approved by the Union Government in March 2024.
+A 12.37 km extension of the Green Line with ten stations was approved by the Union Government in March 2024.
 Construction is expected to begin in 2024, as part of the fourth phase of the Delhi Metro's development, and is slated to be completed by 2029.

+As of 11 February 2026, it was decided that the Inderlok-Indraprastha corridor under the Green Line's extension for Phase 4 will be implemented as an extension for the Magenta Line instead, which will bring the total corridor length from Botanical Garden to Inderlok to about 89 km, making it the longest metro line in Delhi.
+Consequently, the line will form an interchange with itself at Nabi Karim.